Conjugacy theorems for loop reductive group schemes and Lie algebras: The correspondence between MAD subalgebras and maximal split tori

 Fix an arbitrary element $h\in \dh$.
-Recall that $\dG$ acts on $\dg$ by conjugation and it is known that the orbit $\mathcal{O}_h=\dG\cdot h$ is a Zariski closed subset of $\dg$ (because $h$ is a semisimple element).
+Recall that $\dG$ acts on $\dg$ by conjugation and it is known that the orbit $\mathcal{O}_h=\dG\cdot h$ is a Zariski closed subset of $\dg$ (because $h$ is semisimple).
 Let $\bL\subset \dG$ be the isotropy subgroup of $h$ in $\dG$.
-It is known that $\bL$ is a reductive subgroup and we have an exact sequence
+As we saw above $\bL$ is a reductive subgroup and we have an exact sequence